TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 IMPORTANT: While creating C-REAL, I have encounter many times that ".aRole" not working.
 It's not a bug, but I think it's probably discord's bug.
 So when ".aRole" is not working you'll have to wait for a few minutes, a few hours or up to a day to use it again.
 And during my testing, it seems like there's a limit of how much channels, categories, and roles you can create on a server.
 The limit is probably 250 roles, channels, and categories.
 When you are seeing "unable to" create something many times, that means it's either you don't have permissions to create or the server reached it's limit.

+#### We do not take any responsibility over whatever you are going to do with this bot.

 ## Check list for setting up everything
 1. Download the C-REAL file(or download the whole thing)
 2. Get a discord profile(token) for the bot.